apache/incubator-spot/spot-oa/oa/proxy/ipynb_templates/EdgeNotebook.md

 A javascript function is also executed to refresh the other panels in the suspicious connects page removing the need of a manual refresh.
 Afterwards the `ml_feedback()` function will be invoqued.

-`ml_feedback():` - A shell script is executed, transferring thru secure copy the _proxy_scores_fb.csv_ file into ML Master node, where the destination path is defined at the duxbay.conf file.
+`ml_feedback():` - A shell script is executed, transferring thru secure copy the _proxy_scores_fb.csv_ file into ML Master node, where the destination path is defined at the spot.conf file.